 I completed my latest project today.
 Photo credit and inspiration goes to my very talented Aunt Helen Worley ❤️ Thank you so much for letting me use your amazing photo.
 This is a sunrise and cloud fan over Semiahmoo spit with Mount Baker in the background.
 Semiahmoo is in northwest Washington state.
-I hope to have a title for the painting soon, I am giving my aunt first dibs.
-Happily this painting has sold 🔴 to my aunt the photographer.
+My Aunt Helen named the painting “Morning Breaks”.
+Happily this painting also immediately sold 🔴 to my aunt the photographer.
 Thank you again ❤️

 Artist Susan Feniak, acrylic on a 24″ x 24″ deep gallery canvas.
-This painting when dry and varnished will be available for sale. $350.00 plus shipping.
+SOLD

 I have made a good start to another seascape.
 It has become apparent to me that I am happiest painting larger pieces and water.
 This after trying to increase my small pieces inventory.
 I will finish this one and get back to the smaller works.
 Having a good variety to share with everyone is important, collectors, purchasers, venues and all.